We ship orders within 48 hours for quick delivery.

 If your existing wall box only has two wires, this thermostat may not match your wiring configuration.
 Please confirm before ordering.

-4. Is this thermostat double-pole?
+Is this thermostat double-pole?

 No. This thermostat is not a true double-pole DPST disconnect.

+It controls the heating circuit, but it should not be used as a full electrical disconnect.
 If your installation requires a true double-pole disconnect thermostat, please choose a thermostat designed for that requirement.

-5. Does the OFF position fully disconnect power?
+Does the OFF position fully disconnect power?

 No. The OFF position turns off the thermostat’s control function, but the main high-voltage power supply circuit may still remain live.